History of Bolivia

-After the fall of Tiwanaku Empire, the many Aymara Lake Titicaca was conquered by the Inca Empire.
-Prior to the Spanish conquest, the Andean province of Qullasuyu was a part of the Inca empire, while the northern and eastern lowlands were inhabited by independent nomadic tribes.
-Spanish conquistadors, arriving from Cuzco and Asunción took control of the region in the 16th century.
-During most of the Spanish colonial rule, Bolivia was known as Upper Peru and administered by the Royal Audiencia of Charcas.
-After the 1st call for independence in 1809, 16 years of war followed before the establishment of the Bolivian Republic, named for the Liberator Simón Bolívar, on 6 August 1825.
-Since then Bolivia has endured regular periods of political and economic instability, including the loss of various provinces to its neighbors, such as Acre, parts of the Gran Chaco and its Pacific coast, making it a land-locked country.
+The history of Bolivia involves thousands of years of human habitation.
+Lake Titicaca had been an important center of culture and development for thousands of years.
+The Tiwanaku people reached an advanced level of civilization before being conquered by a rapidly expanding Inca Empire in the 15th and 16th centuries.
+The Inca themselves were shortly afterward conquered by the Spanish led by Francisco Pizarro in the early 16th century.
+The region that now makes up Bolivia fell under the Viceroyalty of Peru.
+It was specifically known as Upper Peru, and in 1776 was transferred to the newly established Viceroyalty of Rio de la Plata with its capital in Buenos Aires.

+A notable but ill-fated indigenous revolt against the Spanish authorities occurred in the late 18th century being led by Túpac Amaru II.
+Upper Peru joined the Spanish American wars of independence in the early 19th century and the Bolivian Republic was established in 1825, being named after Simon Bolivar.
+In the course of the 19th century, Bolivia fell repeatedly into wars against its neighbors, culminating in a devastating loss in the War of the Pacific, which resulted in Bolivia losing its access to the sea, along with rich nitrate fields.

+Bolivia faced a further losses in the Chaco War against Paraguay of the 1930s.
+The Bolivian National Revolution broke out in the 1950s and attempted a program of nationalization of resources and expansion of suffrage.
+The country fell into military rule and experienced a series of coups until a transition to democratic government in the 1980s which still struggled with a rapidly deteriorating economy.
+21st century Bolivian politics would be dominated by Evo Morales until he resigned in the wake of the 2019 Bolivian political crisis.

 Pre-Columbian period

 Cultures of indigenous peoples in Bolivia developed in the high altitude settings of altiplano with low oxygen levels, poor soils and extreme weather patterns.
 The better-suited lowlands were sparsely inhabited by hunter-gatherer societies while much of the pre-Columbian population was concentrated in altiplano valleys of Cochabamba and Chuquisaca.

-The potato was domesticated near lake Titicaca between 8000 and 5000 BC, quinoa some 3000–4000 years ago and production of copper began in 2000 BC.
+The potato was domesticated near lake Titicaca between 8000 and 5000 BC, quinoa some 3,000–4,000 years ago and production of copper began in 2000 BC.
 Llama, alpaca and vicuña were domesticated and used for transport, food and clothing.

 Aymara people arrived in the region some 2000 years ago, eventually settling in Western Bolivia, Southern Peru and Northern Chile.
 Present-day Aymaras associate themselves with the advanced culture of Tiwanaku, which after 600 became an important regional power.
-According to early estimates, at its maximum extent, the city covered approximately 6.5 square kilometers and had between 15,000–30,000 inhabitants.
+According to early estimates, at its maximum extent, the city covered approximately 6.5 square kilometers and had between 15,000 and 30,000 inhabitants.
 However, satellite imaging was used recently to map the extent of "flooded-raised fields" (suka qullu) across the three primary valleys of Tiwanaku, arriving at population-carrying capacity estimates of anywhere between 285,000 and 1,482,000 people.